 The bootstrap node is a temporary node that is used to bring up the OpenShift cluster.
 After the cluster is up, this machine can be decommissioned, and the hardware will be reused.
-The PXE boot process must use bootstrapping information as a part of PXE boot parameter to install the RHCOS on this node.
+The iPXE boot process must use bootstrapping information as a part of the iPXE boot parameter to install the RHCOS on this node.